Stable Canonical Rules and Formulas for Pre-transitive Logics via Definable Filtration: Definable filtrations and stable canonical rules

 Many logics are known to admit standard filtration and thus admit definable filtration.
 For example, $\K$, $\logic{T}$, and $\logic{D}$ admit the least and the greatest filtration.
 As for transitive logics, $\Kf$ and $\Sf$ admit the Lemmon filtration.

 Now we prove the main theorems of this section, generalizing \Cref{3: Thm scr ax over K} by extending the base rule system (or logic) from $\S_\K$ (or $\K$) to any one that admits definable filtration.
-The proof of \Cref{3: Thm scr ax over K} uses standard filtration for $\K$ to construct finite refutation patterns, which can then be represented by stable canonical rules.
-However, it is not the standard filtration itself but the existence of an appropriate algebraization (since the projection map to a filtrated space is continuous) that plays an important role in the proof.
-Thus, we can identify admitting definable filtration as a key feature of $\S_\K$ that was used in the original proofs, allowing us to generalize the results.
+Let us recall the proof idea of \Cref{3: Thm scr ax over K} in terms of modal spaces.
+For any formula $\phi$, if a modal space $\X \not\models \phi$, then by applying standard filtration through $\Theta = \Sub(\phi)$, we obtain a finite modal space $\F \not\models \phi$ with a closed domain $\D \subseteq\pow{F}$.
+It follows from the definition of standard filtration that the quotient map from $\X$ to $\F$ is a stable map satisfying CDC for $\D$, so $\X \not\models \rho(\F, \D)$.
+We can show that there are only finitely many such pairs $(\F, \D)$ obtained this way, and $\phi$ is equivalent to the stable canonical rules of those pairs, which concludes the proof.
+If we try to generalize the proof with non-standard filtrations, then the quotient map may not be continuous, and the proof would fail.
+The definability of filtrations is meant to guarantee that the equivalence classes are clopen and that the induced quotient map is continuous.
+Moreover, this is a natural constraint because the original idea of \emph{general frames} (a variant of modal spaces) is to restrict valuations to the sets defined by formulas \cite[Section 8.1]{czModalLogic1997}.
+These sets are called \emph{admissible} and correspond to clopen sets in modal spaces.
+Thus, we can identify admitting definable filtration as a key feature of $\S_\K$ that was used in the original proof of \Cref{3: Thm scr ax over K}, allowing us to generalize the result.
 The proofs presented here are essentially the same as the original ones.

 \begin{theorem} Let $\S$ be a rule system that admits definable filtration.
 For any rule $\rho$, there exist stable canonical rules $\rho(\A_1, D_1), \dots, \rho(\A_n, D_n)$ where each $\A_i$ is a finite $\S$-algebra and $D_i \subseteq A_i$, such that for any $\S$-algebra $\B$,